I hate exercising. The thought of setting aside 30 minutes of my time for working out is boring.

 Reset Button for the mind

-What better way than crawling.
-It reprograms our nervous system, enhances focus and attention and calms us.
+Crawling reprograms our nervous system, enhances focus and attention, and calms us.

 A stronger core means improved reflexive strength.